appleseedhq/appleseed/docs/source/features/features.rst

 Subsurface Scattering
 ---------------------

-Appleseed provides state of the art raytraced, animation-friendly subsurface scattering, fully exposed to OSL.
+appleseed provides state-of-the art raytraced, animation-friendly subsurface scattering, fully exposed to OSL.
 There is no precomputation and it's available in interactive rendering.
 SSS sets are also supported.